srout2021/srout2021/README.md

 ## Hi there 👋

-📚 Graduate studying Electrical and Computer Engineering
+📚 Student studying Electrical and Computer Engineering

 ⚙️ Current and 2x SWE Intern @ Lockheed Martin